 Ancillary Facility

-An ancillary facility functions as a support area required for construction activities of the linear underground and overhead project (LUP) permitted area.
-The ancillary facility may be located adjacent to or within the LUP alignment (i.e., transmission/distribution right-of-way) or may be regionally located away from the LUP alignment.
+An ancillary facility is a support area required for construction activities of the linear underground and overhead project permitted area.
+The ancillary facility may be located adjacent to or within the linear underground and overhead project alignment (i.e., transmission/distribution right-of-way) or may be regionally located away from the linear underground and overhead project alignment.
 Ancillary areas include, but are not limited to, new access roads, helicopter landing zones, laydown yards, staging areas, substations, valve stations, etc.

 Best Available Technology Economically Achievable (BAT)

-As defined by U.S. EPA, BAT is a technology-based standard established by the Clean Water Act (CWA) section 304(b)(2) as the most appropriate means available on a national basis for controlling the direct discharge of toxic and nonconventional pollutants to navigable waters.
+As defined by U.S. EPA, BAT is a technology-based standard established by the Clean Water Act (CWA) § 304(b)(2) as the most appropriate means available on a national basis for controlling the direct discharge of toxic and nonconventional pollutants to navigable waters.
 The BAT effluent limitations guidelines, in general, represent the best existing performance of treatment technologies that are economically achievable within an industrial point source category or subcategory.

 Best Conventional Pollutant Control Technology (BCT)

-As defined by U.S. EPA, BCT is a technology-based standard established by the Clean Water Act (CWA) section 304(b)(4) for the discharge from existing industrial point sources of conventional pollutants including biochemical oxygen demand (BOD), total suspended sediment (TSS), fecal coliform, pH, oil and grease.
+As defined by U.S. EPA, BCT is a technology-based standard established by the Clean Water Act (CWA) § 304(b)(4) for the discharge from existing industrial point sources of conventional pollutants including biochemical oxygen demand (BOD), total suspended sediment (TSS), fecal coliform, pH, and oil and grease.

-Best Professional Judgment

-Best professional judgement is a method used by permit writers to develop technology-based NPDES permit conditions on a case-by-case basis using all reasonably available and relevant data to establish technology-based limits or to determine other appropriate means to control its discharge (U.S.EPA NPDES Permit Writer’s Manual 2010).

 Best Management Practices (BMPs)

 BMPs are management practices and structural controls used to prevent or reduce the discharge of pollutants from runoff, spillage or leaks, sludge or waste disposal, or drainage from raw material storage to waters of the United States.
-BMPs include scheduling of activities, prohibitions of practices, operation and maintenance procedures, treatment, vegetated infiltration basins, and other
+BMPs include scheduling of activities, prohibitions of practices, operation and maintenance procedures, treatment, and vegetated infiltration basins amongst other practices.

+Best Professional Judgment

+Best professional judgement is a method used by permit writers to develop technology-based NPDES permit conditions on a case-by-case basis using all reasonably available and relevant data to establish technology-based limits or to determine other appropriate means to control its discharge (U.S. EPA NPDES Permit Writer’s Manual 2010).

 Chain of Custody Form

-Chain of custody form is used to track sample handling as samples progress from sample collection to the analytical laboratory.
-The Chain of Custody is then used to track the resulting analytical data from the laboratory to the client.
+The Chain of Custody form is used to track sample handling as samples progress from sample collection to the analytical laboratory.
+The Chain of Custody form is then used to track the resulting analytical data from the laboratory to the client.
 Chain of Custody forms can be obtained from an analytical laboratory upon request.

 Coagulation